Langkawi: Tourism

 On 1 June 2007, Langkawi Island was given a World Geopark status by UNESCO.
 Three of its main conservation areas in Langkawi Geopark are Machincang Cambrian Geoforest Park, Kilim Karst Geoforest Park, and Dayang Bunting Marble Geoforest park (Island of the Pregnant Maiden Lake).
 These three parks are the most popular tourism area within Langkawi Geopark.
-In 2014, UNESCO issued a "yellow card" warning threatening the status of the Geopark.
+In 2014, UNESCO issued a "yellow card" warning that the park could lose its status as a geopark.

 Cable car and Sky Bridge

 The Langkawi Cable Car takes visitors up to the peak of Gunung Mat Chinchang, where the Langkawi Sky Bridge is located.
 The Sky Bridge was closed in 2012 for maintenance and upgrading but reopened in February 2015.
 An inclined lift called SkyGlide that would take visitors from the top station to the Sky Bridge was completed in late 2015.

 The start of the cable car ride is located in the Oriental Village where there are several attractions, including a 3-Dimensional art museum known as Art in Paradise.